-The International Programs office must work within the limits of the law, but we work for the students and NMT, not for any branch of the US government.
-The International Office helps both the students and NMT maintain compliance with the law.
+The Office for International Programs must work within the limits of the law, but we work for the students and NMT, not for any branch of the US government.
+The Office for International Programs helps both the students and NMT maintain compliance with the law.